paulfranco/AndroidInterviewQuestions/README.md

 **What is a Service?**

 A Service is a component of the application that lets you handle long-term operations in the background.
 A Service does not have a user interface.
 A Service is NOT a thread, and does not run on a separate thread.
+Services are Android Framework Components meant for running background tasks that don't need a visual component.

 **Which are the basic forms a service takes?**